Crisiswastaken/NLM-toolkit/README.md

 # NLM-toolkit

-A toolkit for organizing, processing, and chunking course materials, especially PDFs and their extracted text, for efficient study and AI-powered summarization.
+A toolkit for organizing, processing, chunking, summarizing, and exporting course materials (especially PDFs and their extracted text) for efficient study and AI-powered summarization.

 ## Features
 - **Course Folder Structure Creation**: Automatically create a standardized folder structure for any course code.